rosanafcunha/website_rosanafcunha/content/home/featured.md

   page_type: publication
   count: 0
   order: desc
-  # filters:
+  filters:
-  # tag: 'Invited talk in the Echinoderms Functional Biology and Systematics course at the Universidade Estadual de Feira de Santana (UEFS)'
+    tag: 'Invited talk in the Echinoderms Functional Biology and Systematics course at the Universidade Estadual de Feira de Santana (UEFS)'
-  # category: '2021-04-01'
+    category: '2021-04-01'
-  # exclude_featured: true
+    publication_type: ''
 design:
   # Choose a view for the listings:
   #   1 = List